BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

 # KZ Climbing - A BabylonJS game prototype
 This project is a BabylonJS 3d platformer game prototype, in some ways similar to "KZ" maps in Counter Strike.
 It uses the built-in BabylonJS collision system for detecting collisions between the player and the platforms.

-The project is written in TypeScript.
+The project is written in TypeScript..

 ## Disclaimer
 The project is work-in-progress, and contains several incomplete features and bugs.